 The attributes that make up each concept are carefully chosen so that the independent effect of each attribute level upon a product concepts' likelihood of choice can be estimated.
 CBC software automatically designs the concept combinations based on a few user-defined inputs.

 Two important decisions to make when constructing choice tasks are 1) how many concepts to present per task, and 2) how many total tasks to ask.
 A typical study might include about ten choice tasks, with about three to six product concepts per task.
 The composition of the choice tasks usually will vary between respondents.
-Each respondent receives one version of a larger pool of efficient designs.
-Because respondents are randomly selected to receive a different version of the overall design, we refer to these designs as "random" designs.
-However, the term random can be misleading, as the designs themselves are carefully selected using a computer algorithm that ensures that each separate version has level balance and near orthogonality.
+Each respondent receives one version within a larger pool of efficient versions that make up the overall experimental design.
+Because respondents are randomly selected to receive a different version of the overall design, we refer to these as "random" designs.
+However, the term random can be misleading, as the designs are carefully selected using a computer algorithm that ensures that each separate version has level balance and near orthogonality.

 Sometimes some "holdout" choice tasks are added to the CBC questionnaire.
 These are not initially used for estimating the preferences (part-worth utilities) for the respondents, but are used to check the internal validity of the estimated utilities.
 We refer to these as "holdout" tasks or "fixed" choice tasks.
 They are "fixed" in the sense that the product combinations within these tasks are shown in exactly the same way to all respondents.